 So why has there been so much talk about the HCG diet?
 Perhaps it's because the diet recommends severe calorie restriction — typically just 500 to 800 calories a day.
-People who follow such a very low-calorie diet are likely to lose weight, at least in the short term.
+People who follow diets so low in calories are likely to lose weight, at least in the short term.
 Some research has linked HCG weight-loss products to a possible increase in cancer risk.
 HCG might encourage the production of androgen cells, which could result in the growth of certain types of cancers.

 However, diets that so severely limit calories have risks, such as gallstone formation, irregular heartbeat, limited intake of vitamins and minerals, and an imbalance of electrolytes.